slowproj/slowdash/docs/ProjectSetup.md

 - The `slowdash` process must keep running while accepting the Web requests.
 For this, a terminal multiplexer, such as "tumx" or "GNU Screen" would be useful.

 ## Bare Metal, Launching from CGI
-Slowdash can be executed as CGI of the Apache2 web server.
+Slowdash can be executed as a Apache2 CGI module.
 To setup this, run the script below at the project directory:

 ```console
 $ cd PATH/TO/PROJECT